catalyst/catalyst-flip-button/README.md

 Docs are build with [Polymer](https://www.polymer-project.org), the [Polymer Build Tool](https://github.com/Polymer/polymer-build) and the [Polymer Analyzer](https://github.com/Polymer/polymer-analyzer).

 To build the docs, first run the analyzer which will update `./analysis.json`.
-The docs are then built from this file.
+This file contains all the infomation about the element the docs will use.

 ```sh
 yarn run analyze